FirelyTeam/firely-docs/vonk/facade/enablesearch_1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are 10 possible implementations you can use as value for the IFilterValue parameter in the Query.
-The first 7 are the general search parameter types: StringValue, DateTimeValue, TokenValue, NumberValue, QuantityValue, UriValue and ReferenceValue.
+The first 7 are the `general search parameter types <http://hl7.org/fhir/search.html#ptypes>`_: StringValue, DateTimeValue, TokenValue, NumberValue, QuantityValue, UriValue and ReferenceValue.

 Besides that there are two special values for chaining and reverse chaining:
 ReferenceToValue and ReferenceFromValue.